bdnorris/DES-340/lectures/lecture10-selectors.md

 }
 ```

+One of the main pitfalls of hover is that it's works differently on touchscreens.
+There's no such thing as hover on a touch screen device, so it should never be used to hide and show content.

 ### Focus

 The focus pseudo class is mostly for form elements and buttons.
 If you click into a text field, that field has focus.